MicrosoftDocs/power-platform/power-platform/admin/tenant-level-analytics.md

    :::image type="content" source="media/enable-tenant-level-analytics.png" alt-text="Enable tenant-level analytics":::

-3. The process of collecting information for tenant-level analytics includes copying service telemetry data from other GEO locations into a central location for reporting.
+3. **Granting consent for tenant-level analytics:** The process of collecting information for tenant-level analytics includes copying service telemetry data from other GEO locations into a central location for reporting.
 Customers must explicitly enable this Power Platform operation.
 For more information, see [Manage environments in the Power Platform admin center](environments-overview.md#manage-environments-in-the-power-platform-admin-center).

    Select **Enable** to grant consent for the service to collocate service telemetry data in the location associated with the default environment.